tokenio/merchant-sample-js/README.md

    You can't get far until you create a customer member as described at the [Merchant Quick Checkout documentation](http://developer.token.io/merchant-checkout/).

+This code uses a publicly-known developer key (the second parameter to `new TokenLib`).
+This normally works, but don't be surprised if it's sometimes rate-limited or disabled.
+If your organization will do more Token development and doesn't already have a developer key, contact Token to get one.

 ### Troubleshooting

 If anything goes wrong, try to update the token SDK dependency: